abetusk/dev/projects/laser-spike/laser-spike.md

 A joystick and microphone are used for input.
 Power is provided by a LiPo rechargeable battery.

-In the above schmeatic, LEDs are used in place of the laser diodes.
+In the above schematic, LEDs are used in place of the laser diodes.
 The laser diode modules have their own internal circuitry so don't need current limiting resistors like an LED normally would.

 The basic components are: